otrv4/otrv4/otrv4.md

 ```
 a, b: DH ephemeral secret key
-// TODO: following the notation, this seems to imply that A and B are points.
-// These names should be changed.
 A, B: DH ephemeral public key
 K_dh: mix-key, a shared secret computed from a DH exchange = A^b, B^a